hellochef-me/mobile-app-challenge/README.md

 ## Brief

-Your assignment is to create an event discovery web app using Ticketmaster Discovery API.
+Your assignment is to create an event discovery mobile app using Ticketmaster Discovery API.
 Link: https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/

 Your app should consist of two screens and it should ideally be powered by React Native.

 Feel free to add tests how you see fit.

+Note: Please include a clear instructions on how developers will be able to use and run the app.

 ## Features